Vintorez1903/turnBasedTactics/README.md

 	-Be the main scene around which most others revolve -store terrain tiles and data pertaining to them -Initialize units and store unit positions
-	-Move units around the board at the direction of the player -Store data about and manage player turns
+	-Move units around the board at the behest of the players -Store data about and manage player turns

 - AStarPathfinding.cs -